zoonoo/azure-docs.ko-kr/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

 ## <a name="use-the-udf-from-hive"></a>Hive에서 UDF 사용

-1. 다음 명령을 입력 하 여 SSH 세션에서 Beeline client를 시작 합니다.
+1. Start the Beeline client from the SSH session by entering the following command:

     ```bash
     beeline -u 'jdbc:hive2://localhost:10001/;transportMode=http'